Insomenya/Farewell/README.md

 # Farewell
- Simple web-application for managing a store made with Spring-boot (uni project)
+A simple online-store project made with Spring Framework.